agnelvishal/Distance-between-camera-and-object/README.md

 # Physical-distance-between-Objects
 Thr objects are assumed to be chess piece
 The two primary parts of the code are
-Detecting the chess piece which has the most lines of code.
-Measuring the distance between chess piece.
+Detecting the chess piece which has the most lines of code and measuring the distance between chess piece.

 Detecting chess piece